vga101/gaiasky/docs/Scripting-with-python.rst

     # Import scripting interface
     from gaia.cu9.ari.gaiaorbit.script import EventScriptingInterface

-Then, we need to create the scripting object before start using it.
+Then, we need to get the scripting interface instance before start using it.

 .. code:: python

-    gs = EventScriptingInterface()
+    gs = EventScriptingInterface.instance()

 Now, we can start executing functions.